RBGKew/bioinfo-utils/docs/software/slurm.md

 Array jobs can beused to submit many jobs with similar tasks

-The example here runs analysis on selected inputfiles listed in a text file:
+The example here runs analysis on eather a list of inputfiles in a text file or file :

 	#!/bin/bash
 	#SBATCH -c 1